-- (a) A provision of this [Act] which is preempted by federal law is unenforceable to the extent of the preemption. - (b) If a term of a contract violates a fundamental public policy, the court may refuse to enforce the contract, may enforce the remainder of the contract without the impermissible term, or so limit the application of the impermissible term as to avoid any result contrary to public policy, in each case, to the extent that the interest in enforcement is clearly outweighed by a public policy against enforcement of the term.
+(a) A provision of this [Act] which is preempted by federal law is unenforceable to the extent of the preemption.

+(b) If a term of a contract violates a fundamental public policy, the court may refuse to enforce the contract, enforce the remainder of the contract without the impermissible term, or limit the application of the impermissible term so as to avoid a result contrary to public policy, in each case to the extent that the interest in enforcement is clearly outweighed by a public policy against enforcement of the term.

-- (c) Except as otherwise provided in subsection (d), if this [Act] conflicts with a consumer protection statute [or administrative rule], the conflicting statute [or rule] governs. - (d) If the law of this State in effect on the effective date of this [Act] applies to a transaction governed by this [Act], the following rules apply: - (1) A requirement that a term, waiver, notice, or disclaimer be in a writing is satisfied by a record. - (2) A requirement that a record or writing or a term be signed is satisfied by an authentication. - (3) A requirement that a term be conspicuous or the like is satisfied by a term that is conspicuous in accordance with this [Act]. - (4) A requirement of consent or agreement to a term is satisfied by an action that manifests assent to a term in accordance with this [Act].
+(c) Except as otherwise provided in subsection (d), if this [Act] conflicts with a consumer protection statute [or administrative rule], the consumer protection statute [or rule] governs.

+(d) If a law of this State in effect on [the effective date of this [Act]] applies to a transaction governed by this [Act], the following rules apply:

+(1) A requirement that a term, waiver, notice, or disclaimer be in a writing is satisfied by a record.
+(2) A requirement that a record, writing, or term be signed is satisfied by an authentication.

+(3) A requirement that a term be conspicuous, or the like, is satisfied by a term that is conspicuous under this [Act].

+(4) A requirement of consent or agreement to a term is satisfied by a manifestation of assent to a term in accordance with this [Act].

+[(e) The following laws govern in the case of a conflict between this [Act] and the other law: [list laws establishing a digital signature and similar form of attribution procedure.]]
+[Legislative Note: If there are any consumer protection laws that should be excepted from the electronic commerce rules in subsection (d), those laws should be excluded from the operation of that subsection.]

 SECTION 106.
 RULES OF CONSTRUCTION.
-In applying this [Act], the following rules of construction apply:

-- (1) This [Act] shall be liberally construed and applied to promote its underlying purposes and policies, which underlying purposes and policies are to: - (A) support and facilitate the realization of the full potential of computer information transactions;
+(a) This [Act] must be liberally construed and applied to promote its underlying purposes and policies to:

+(1) support and facilitate the realization of the full potential of computer information transactions;

+(2) clarify the law governing computer information transactions;

+(3) enable expanding commercial practice in computer information transactions by commercial usage and agreement of the parties; and

+(4) promote uniformity of the law with respect to the subject matter of this [Act] among States that enact it.

-- (B) clarify the law governing computer information transactions; - (C) enable expanding commercial practice in computer information transactions by commercial usage and agreement of the parties; and - (D) make the law uniform among the various jurisdictions. - (2) Except as otherwise provided in Section 104(c)(3), the use of mandatory language or the absence of a phrase such as "unless otherwise agreed in a provision of this [Act] does not preclude the parties from varying the effect of the provision by agreement. - (3) The fact that a provision of this [Act] imposes a condition for a result does not by itself mean that the absence of that condition yields a different result. - (4) To be enforceable, a term need not be conspicuous, negotiated, or expressly assented or agreed to, unless this [Act] expressly so requires. - (5) Words in the singular include the plural, and in the plural include the singular.
+(b) Except as otherwise provided in Section 113(a), the use of mandatory language or the absence of a phrase such as "unless otherwise agreed" in a provision of this [Act] does not preclude the parties from varying the effect of the provision by agreement.

+(c) The fact that a provision of this [Act] imposes a condition for a result does not by itself mean that the absence of that condition yields a different result.

+(d) To be enforceable, a term need not be conspicuous, negotiated, or expressly assented or agreed to, unless this [Act] expressly so requires.